Get

 1. A Possible Medical Issue

 The first possibility you’ll want to rule out is if there is a medical problem present.
-A urinary tract infection (UTI) could be the reason for the behavior.
+A urinary problem, most typically, a urinary tract infection (UTI), but not only, could be the reason for the behavior.
 A UTI can make your dog feel the urge to urinate often, so much so that it could be every 5 minutes.
-When you let your dog out, observe if it is urinating every time it goes out and how much urine comes out.
-If just a little comes out each time, a UTI is likely the culprit and needs addressing by your veterinarian.
-While non-life threatening, a UTI will make your dog very uncomfortable, and prompt treatment is recommended.
+When you let your dog out, observe if it is urinating every time it goes out, how much urine comes out, if they are in pain, or uncomfortable, or if their pattern of urination is different from usual.
+If just a little comes out each time, a urinary problem is likely the culprit and needs addressing by your veterinarian.
+Urinary issues can make your dog very uncomfortable, and prompt treatment is recommended.

-If your dog moves its bowels each time, and the consistency is more diarrhea-like, a trip to the vet is in order.
+If instead of increased urination, your dog moves its bowels each time they ask to go out, and the consistency is softer than usual or they are straining to defecate but are unable to, a trip to the vet is in order.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!